By Madison Grimm

 Steps in the IPM Process

-No IPM process is identical because every company’s pest control needs are unique, but all of them typically follow similar steps:
+No IPM process is identical, as every company’s pest control needs are unique, but all typically follow similar steps:

 Inspection is the anchor of a strong IPM program.
 Effective inspections are tailored to the client’s industry and their specific pest pressures.
 For example, hospitality and hotel clients often have different needs than retail clients.

 Thorough inspections allow the PMP to identify major pest problems at a facility.
-As part of the inspection, the pest professional will also look at what attracts pests to the location and how they’re gaining access to the facility.
+As part of the inspection, the PMP will look at what attracts pests and how they’re gaining access.

 This is the most effective long-term measure of pest prevention available.
 Exclusion keeps pests from entering facilities in the first place.
 The PMP uses analysis from the previous step and implements exclusion methods based on where pests are entering.
 They will also consider all particular behavioral characteristics and area specifics.